scriptbuzz/aws-utility-scripts/README.md

 # aws-utility-scripts
-Automations that I have collected overtime to help with config of AWS resources.
+Automations that I have collected overtime to help with configuration of AWS resources.
+The majority of the automations have been shamelessly copied with minor modifications.
+Thanks to all the developers of the original works.